-Protection from Retaliation For Wisconsin Workers - the Whistleblower Law
+Protection from Retaliation For State of Wisconsin Workers - the Whistleblower Law

-Victims of unlawful retaliation may file a complaint with the Equal Rights Division of the Department of Workforce Development within 60 days after the retaliation or threat of retaliation occurred.
+Individuals may file a complaint within 60 days after the retaliation or threat of retaliation occurred.